pslisko/performa365docs/docs/howto/view_system_logs.rst

 View System Logs
 ================

-Application roles needed to view system logs: Tenant administrator
+Application roles needed to view system logs: :ref:`Tenant Administrator <tenant_administrator>`

 #.
 In the *System settings* section on the *Manage* page click *Logs* tile.
 #.
 System log records are displayed in table view.